← Back to Stories

 Key details reported by multiple sources:

-• An El Niño event is expected to form in the coming weeks, increasing the likelihood of drier and warmer winter conditions.
+• El Niño is likely to form in the coming weeks, increasing odds of drier and warmer winter conditions in Australia.

 Points of Difference